gchq/gaffer-doc/docs/getting-started/example-deployment/writing-the-schema.md

 required fields, but largely a schema is highly specific to your input data.

-Starting with the `entities` from the example, we can see there will be two distict types of nodes in the graph, one representing a `Person` and another for `Software`.
+Starting with the `entities` from the example, we can see there will be two distict types of nodes in the graph; one representing a `Person` and another for `Software`.
 These can be added into the schema to give something like the the following:

 !!! info ""